Danai-Chita/Multi-threaded-Data-Storage-Engine/README.md

 ## Project 2 — FAT File System Extension (Linux)

 ### Description
-Source-level modifications related to the **FAT/VFAT file system**.
+This project involves **source-level analysis and modification of the FAT/VFAT file system** as part of an Operating Systems assignment.

-The project explores internal file system structures and extends functionality towards journaling-like behavior.
+The work focuses on understanding internal file system structures and implementing specific extensions and experiments defined in the assignment, rather than developing a complete journaling file system.

-### Key Concepts
+### What is implemented
-- File system internals
+- Study of FAT/VFAT internal data structures
-- FAT/VFAT structures
+- Modifications to selected source files
-- Kernel-level file system logic
+- Experiments related to file system consistency
-- Consistency and journaling concepts
+- Analysis of file system behavior at source-code level

 ### Contents
 - `fat-file-system-extension/src/` : modified source files